timskovjacobsen/hugo-theme-even/docs/algorithms/graph-algorithms/minimum-spanning-trees.md

 A Minimum Spanning Forest (MSF) consists of multiple Minimum Spanning Trees.
 There can be produced from disconnected graphs by algorithms such as Kruskal's.

 * For an MSF, the number of edges is $|V| - c$, where $c$ is the number of disconnected subgraphs.
 Consider a disconnected graph with $8$ total vertices and three subgraphs.
 The MSF will contain $8-3=5$ edges.

 * In case of a disconnected graph, Kruskal's algorithm will consider all edges before it finds out that the graph is disconnected.

+### Examples of Kruskal's algorithm

+**TODO: Example from practice exam where edge BH needs to be added even though both B and H already have edges connected to them, but no cycle is present.
+Failing to add edge BH to the MST will leave two disconnected spanning trees.**

+To find the MST from looking at the graph:

+* The next edge to add is always the edge with the smallest weight, provided that the addition of the edge does not produce a cycle.

+* Continue this until an MST is formed.
+A valid MST will always have $|V| - 1$ edges.